The National Student Clearinghouse now offers verifications of high school diplomas through DiplomaVerify℠.

 > Choose the Request Type

-Note: The available options displayed to you will depend on which services you have selected to receive.
-If you have only signed an agreement to receive DiplomaVerify, the “High School Diploma” verification option will be the only one displayed.
+Note: The options displayed to you reflect the services you have selected to receive.
+If you have only signed an agreement to receive DiplomaVerify, the “High School Diploma” verification option will be the only one active option that you can select.

 > Enter the Individual’s Information